Music Course Descriptions

 4030 Guitar Proficiency (0)

 The guitar proficiency is a demonstration of student’s guitar skills.
 It includes assessment of right-hand techniques (strumming, fingerpicking), chord voicings and sight-reading of an intermediate level chord chart.
-This barrier is an option for majors in contemporary music (in lieu of the piano barrier).
+This barrier is an option for majors in commercial music (in lieu of the piano barrier).
 Students will prepare and perform a composition of intermediate difficulty and should attempt this barrier by the end of the fourth semester of study.

 4103 Counterpoint (3) F Offered odd-numbered years